-The UK Intellectual Property Office gives advice on how to protect you Intellectual Property.
-If you believe that someone is selling a counterfeit product, please send a message and report it to us.
+The UK Intellectual Property Office gives advice on how to protect your Intellectual Property.
+If you believe that someone is selling a counterfeit product, report it to us.

 We enforce the Hallmarking Act 1973 which requires most goods made with precious metals to be genuinely hallmarked and that sellers of such goods to display a notice detailing the marks on trade premises.
 Further information can be found at the following:

 We enforce and advise on legislation that governs Estate Agents, namely under the Estate Agents Act 1979 and the Consumer Protection from Unfair Trading Regulations 2008 which ensures properties are fairly marketed.
 We also have a duty to advise and enforce the Energy Performance Certificates Regulations where necessary.
 It is also a requirement that an Estate Agent belongs to an approved redress scheme.